copernicus-mogley/zkav.club/infrastructure/zcash/moderation.md

 * Credible safety threats: may be unlisted immediately and escalated to admins.
 * Impersonation: may require verification or removal of misleading identifiers.
 * Copyright or rights disputes: content may be unlisted while we assess the request and available evidence.
-* Disputes with channel owners: moderators handle routine cases; admins are the final escalation authority.
+* Disputes with channel owners: moderators handle routine cases.
+If a channel owner wants content public but moderators flag it, the video remains unlisted until resolved; admins are the final escalation authority.

 ## Federation policy (MVP)